cailleanC1C/C1C-Recruitment/docs/ops/Runbook.md

   - If no reservation existed, the final clan loses one manual open spot (`-1`).
   - Choosing the pseudo tag `NONE` cancels any reservation and restores the reserved clan’s open spot (`+1`).
 - After every adjustment the watcher calls `recompute_clan_availability` so `AF`/`AH`/`AI` stay in sync with the ledger.
+- Finalizing a clan tag also emits the 🧭 placement log (same format as `!reserve`) so ops can audit reconciliations in one channel.

 ## Reservation lifecycle (daily jobs)
 - **12:00 UTC — Reminder**